RazorOp/razorops-web/_posts/2024-06-27-aws-serverless-application-repository.md

 ---
-title: 2024-06-27-AWS Serverless Application Repository
+title: AWS Serverless Application Repository
 description: It is a managed repository for serverless applications.
 It is used by organizations and independent developers to store and share reusable applications.